 SHARE

-How to Set up Lead Scoring the Right Way on HubSpot
+How Can I Set Up Lead Scoring the Right Way in HubSpot?

 How Do You Determine If Your Leads Are Hot?

-Lead Scoring is the process of assigning values also known as points to each of your business leads.
-The points are based on how they’ve engaged with your business online.
-When you look at your lead’s activity you can see pretty quickly who is actually interested and therefore likely to become sales-ready.
+Lead scoring is the process of assigning values, or points, to each lead based on how they engage with your business online.
+Reviewing a lead’s activity makes it easier to identify who is genuinely interested and likely to become sales-ready.

 Using lead scoring on HubSpot is important to help prioritize outreach and close deals.